askui/askui/docs/docs/general/07-Troubleshooting/proxy.md

 ```

 ### Set Environment Variables
 Setting the proxy inside `.npmrc` does not cover all cases.
-Sometimes a seperate `node` command spawns a new process which does not inherit the proxy settings.
+Sometimes a separate `node` command spawns a new process which does not inherit the proxy settings.
 Therefore you need to set the environment variable `HTTPS_PROXY` like this:

 * [Windows instructions](https://docs.oracle.com/en/database/oracle/machine-learning/oml4r/1.5.1/oread/creating-and-modifying-environment-variables-on-windows.html#GUID-DD6F9982-60D5-48F6-8270-A27EC53807D0)